 All of the detailed information and maps are contained in the Complete Overview link above.
 All participants and volunteers are encouraged to download a print a copy for themselves.

 The single page Event Flyer: Click here.

 The registration fee for MD Swim for Life is $40.
 With your registration fee, you will receive breakfast, picnic lunch, a swim cap and a t-shirt.
 There is a mandatory $100 fundraising quota.

 We strongly encourage swimmers to register for Swim for Life though Club Assistant, which allows you to reach out to family and friends and collect donations online.
-Per our sanctioning guidelines, this event is only open to USMS registered members.
-Club Assistant will also confirm your USMS registration.
+Per our sanctioning guidelines, this event is only open to USMS registered members and USA Swimming members.
+Club Assistant will confirm your USMS registration or USA Swimming registration.
 Online entries are paid by credit card to "ClubAssistant.com Events".

 It is Mandatory that each swimmer must contribute a minimum of $100 in pledges

 ; many swimmers raise far more.
 Special prizes will be awarded to the top 3 fundraisers, based on pledges submitted by the start of the event.
 If you register online, you can submit your minimum pledge online and you can direct your sponsors to the online donation option.
 Pledge checks can be made payable to “DCAC Swim for Life.”
 Checks, cash, Venmo and credit cards will be accepted on the day of the event.